 Class begins at 7:55 a.m.
 Students who arrive in their first period class after 7:55 a.m. are considered tardy to school and must report to the front desk to obtain a tardy pass to be admitted to class.
+Tardies related to medical/dental appointments must have a note from the provider to be excused.
 Tardies fall into the following two categories: